Artist profile

 Be a Rebel - Maceo Plex Remix New Order | 1308BC Major |

 How New Order’s production has shifted across their catalog.
-The radar overlays earlier and recent eras as one shape, the year-by-year chart shows every metric move, and the tempo trend tracks the BPM migration.
+The radar overlays earlier and recent eras as one shape, the year-by-year chart shows every metric move, and the tempo trend tracks the BPM migration against the typical Dance tempo.

-Across New Order's catalog, tempos have climbed from ~98 to ~126 BPM; energy has lifted; vocal content has increased.
+Across New Order's catalog, groove has deepened; energy has lifted; vocal content has increased.

 DJs and producers whose tracks blend naturally with New Order’s — similar scenes, adjacent production styles, overlapping audiences.
 Useful when you’re prepping a set around New Order and need adjacent tracks that won’t feel out of place.
 Eligible names link to their own page.

-New Order's tracks are mostly in major keys (45% minor across 11 tracks).
-The most common single key is 8A (A Minor) with 2 tracks.
+New Order's tracks are mostly in major keys (42% minor across 12 tracks).
+The most common single key is 10B (D Major) with 2 tracks.

 Based on harmonic compatibility, tempo proximity and artist-cohort context, New Order pairs well with Electronic, Joy Division, The Other Two.
 The full list — with track counts in our catalog and similarity scores — is in the Related Artists section above.